shawnbrown/squint/docs/tutorial/select.rst

 ====================

 The examples so far have called :class:`Select` objects and gotten :class:`Query` objects in return.
-To evaluate any query and get its resulting data, we can use the :meth:`fetch() <Query.fetch>` method.
+While the preview shows what the output will look like, it's still a Query object---not the data itself.
+One way to get the actual data is to use the Query's :meth:`fetch()
+<Query.fetch>` method.

 Get the data out by calling the :meth:`fetch() <Query.fetch>` method: